 - $300 members / $345 public

 Laura Geringer Bass is the author of 20 books for children and young adults including the bestselling A Three Hat Day, an ALA Notable Book illustrated by Arnold Lobel, a Top Ten featured selection on LeVar Burton's Reading Rainbow.
 Her YA fantasy, Sign of the Qin, an ALA Best Book, was shortlisted for the Printz award.
 Myth Men, her popular series of graphic novels, was adapted by CBS as an animated TV show.
 She has worked with numerous publishing houses and entertainment studios including HarperCollins, Simon and Schuster, Scholastic, Houghton Mifflin, Hyperion/Disney, Dreamworks, Fox, and CBS.
 Laura Geringer Books, an award-winning imprint of HarperCollins, sold over fifty million books worldwide, including the If You Give a Mouse a Cookie franchise, and modern day classics by William Joyce, Brian Selznick and others.
 Laura has discovered and collaborated with some of the most celebrated authors and artists in the field of children's books.
 She enjoys helping new and veteran writers with their stories.
 She is a member of New York Writers Workshop.
+Her new novel, THE GIRL WITH MORE THAN ONE HEART is due out from Abrams in Spring 2018.

 NEW: CREATIVE NONFICTION